aboodsalman/Bank-System/README.md

-This is my first OOP project created using Java, this project works to simulate a banking system The project application gives the user the opportunity to perform various operations:
+This is my first OOP project created using Java, this project works to simulate a banking system.
+The project application gives the user the opportunity to perform various operations:
 * Opening/Closing a banks account.
 * Depositing and withdrawing money.
 * Revealing the balance and all details of a specific account.